West Las Vegas High School

-West Las Vegas High School (WLVHS) is a public senior high school in Las Vegas, New Mexico and part of the West Las Vegas Schools District.
+West Las Vegas High School (WLVHS) is a public senior high school in Las Vegas, New Mexico and the only such high school in the West Las Vegas Schools District.
 Founded in 1947, it is the oldest high school in the city.

 The mascot of WLVHS is the Don, and the school's colors are Green and Gold.
 As of 2022, enrollment at the school is 413 students.

 The boundary of the school district, effectively that of the high school, includes western Las Vegas and Pueblo, Ribera, San Jose, Sena, Tecolote, and Villanueva.